Financial Advisor, Speaker, Money Coach

 How do I know this?

 I left a financially and emotionally abusive marriage after 20 years.
-The aftermath wreaked havoc on my bank account, my self esteem and my financial security.
-I blamed myself.

 I finally realized that self-blame harbors negative thoughts that keep you stuck and broke.
 I worked hard to rewire my internal software surrounding my divorce so that I could change the trajectory of my financial future.
 YOU can do it too.
 It's not about the money, it's about the emotion surrounding your money.